apache/couchdb/share/doc/src/contributing.rst

     $ git push origin master

-Next, we go back to our GitHub page https://github.com/janl/couchdb and click the “Pull Request button”.
+Next, we go back to our GitHub page https://github.com/janl/couchdb and click the "Pull Request" button.
 Fill in the description with something useful and hit the "Send Pull Request" button.

 And we're done!